Applications are now closed and will open again in 2020.

 If you are shortlisted, you will be invited to interviews and/or local events in your country (dates to be shared with those shortlisted).
 At the interviews/local event you may be asked to present your global policy vision and the impact it will have to your country, to a panel of experts.
 Unfortunately if you are unable to attend this event your application cannot be progressed.

-3) Future Leaders Connect members travel to the UK, nine days of development opportunities
+3) Future Leaders Connect members travel to the UK, ten days of development opportunities

 At the interviews/local events we will make our final decision on who will become members of Future Leaders Connect and travel to the UK.
 You will be expected to prepare to take part in private senior meetings, training and development sessions and visit to UK global institutions.
 Before travelling to the UK, you will also have to apply for visas for travel, complete some pre-work and be in contact with the British Council on an on-going basis regarding logistics.